Homologous chromosome: Structure

 Homologous chromosomes are pairs of chromosomes in a diploid organism that have similar genes, although not necessarily identical.
 There are two main properties of homologous chromosomes: 1) the length of chromosomal arms and 2) the placement of the centromere.

 The actual length of the arm, in accordance with the gene locations, is critically important for proper alignment.
 Centromere placement on the chromosome can be characterized by four main arrangements, either metacentric, submetacentric, acrocentric, or telocentric.
 Both of these properties (i.e., the length of chromosomal arms, and the placement of the chromosomal centromere) are the main factors for creating structural homology between chromosomes.
 Therefore, when two chromosomes containing the relatively same structure exist (e.g., maternal chromosome 15 and paternal chromosome 15), they are able to pair together via the process of synapsis to form homologous chromosomes.

 Since homologous chromosomes are not identical and do not originate from the same organism, they are different from sister chromatids.
 Sister chromatids result after DNA replication has occurred, and thus are identical, side-by-side duplicates of each other.

 In humans

 Humans have a total of 46 chromosomes, but there are only 22 pairs of homologous autosomal chromosomes.
-The additional 23rd pair is the sex chromosomes, X and Y. Note that the pair of sex chromosomes may or may not be homologous, depending on the sex of the individual.
-For instance, females contain XX, thus have a homologous pair of sex chromosomes.
-This means that females have 23 pairs of homologous chromosomes in total (i.e., 22 pairs of non-sex chromosomes (autosomes), 1 pair of sex chromosomes).
-Conversely, males contain XY, which means that they have a non-homologous pair of sex chromosomes as their 23rd pair of chromosomes.
+The additional 23rd pair is the sex chromosomes, X and Y.

-In humans, the 22 pairs of homologous autosomal chromosomes contain the same genes but code for different traits in their allelic forms, as one was inherited from the mother and one from the father.
+In humans, the 22 pairs of homologous autosomal chromosomes contain the same genes but may code for different traits in their allelic forms, as one was inherited from the mother and one from the father.

 So, humans have two sets of 23 chromosomes in each cell that contains a nucleus.
-One set of 23 chromosomes (n) is from the mother (22 autosomes, 1 sex chromosome (X only)) and one set of 23 chromosomes (n) is from the father (22 autosomes, 1 sex chromosome (X or Y)).
+One set of 23 chromosomes (n) is from the parent ovum (22 autosomes, 1 sex chromosome (X only)) and one set of 23 chromosomes (n) is from the parent spermatozoon (22 autosomes, 1 sex chromosome (X or Y)).
 Ultimately, this means that humans are diploid (2n) organisms.